 The Company has equity incentive plans under which non-qualified stock options and RSUs have been granted to employees and non-employee members of the Board of Directors.
 The Company uses RSUs with a service condition as its primary equity incentive compensation instrument for employees and also grants market-based and performance-based awards to executive officers and employees.
 The Company also has employee stock purchase plans for eligible employees.
 The Company estimates the fair value of PSUs with a market condition using a Monte Carlo simulation model as of the date of grant using historical volatility.
 Share-based compensation cost for RSUs with a service condition or performance-based awards is measured on the grant date based on the fair market value of the Company's common stock discounted for expected future dividends and is recognized as expense on a straight-line attribution method over the requisite service periods, with forfeitures recognized as they occur.
-Share-based compensation cost for performance-based awards is recognized if and when the Company concludes that it is probable that the performance condition will be achieved.
+Share-based compensation cost for performance condition will be achieved.
 The Company reassess the probability of the performance condition at each reporting period and a cumulative catch-up adjustment is recorded to share-based compensation cost for any change in the probability assessment.
 If there are any modifications of the underlying unvested securities, the Company may be required to accelerate or increase any remaining unearned share-based compensation expense.